 I love a manual.
-Someone, somewhere has done it before right?
+Someone, somewhere has done it before, right?
 So I popped into Thame Library to see what was available.
-Turns out there are quite a few books on caring and dementia.
-I scooped up a handful of books for carers and brought them home to review.
+Turns out there are a few books on caring and dementia.
+I scooped up a handful of books for carers and took them home to review.

 - ‘Somebody I Used to Know‘ by Wendy Mitchell.
-Essential and inspirational reading for anyone who has or knows someone with a dementia diagnosis, particularly ‘early on-set’.
+Essential, inspirational reading for anyone with a dementia diagnosis, particularly ‘early on-set’.
 I was fortunate to meet Wendy when she came to Bucks.

 - ‘With the End in Mind: Dying, Death and Wisdom in an Age of Denial‘ by Kathryn Maddox.
-Sad yet reassuring experiences from the career of a palliative care specialist.
+Sad yet reassuring experiences from a palliative care specialist.

 - ‘Being Mortal: Illness, Medicine and What Matters in the End‘ by Atul Gawande.
-Empowers those of us lucky to live a long life, to have more say on how we make our exit.
+Empowering those of us lucky to live a long life to have more say on how we make our exit.

 - ‘Contended Dementia‘ by Oliver James.
 This book is great for carers of people with a relatively new diagnosis of dementia.
 Oliver describes Penny Garner’s SPECALSENSE method of guiding someone you love through dementia, the key pillars being i) don’t ask questions ii) learn from them as the experts on their disability and iii) always agree with everything they say, never interrupting them.
 It really is an extraordinary book, with a beautiful opening letter to anyone who has had a dementia diagnosis and might happen across the book.
 A must-read.

 - There is a ton of books for carers now, try googling ‘books for carers’.